 Real EISCAT_3D data is not expected to be available before 2020.
-The community is in the process of defining the structure and format of the EISCAT_3D data, based on experiences with handling data from existing EISCAT stations, and based on the feedback the EGI-Engage CC will bring through the setup and evaluation of EISCAT_3D portals.
+The community is in the process of defining the structure and format of the EISCAT_3D data, based on experiences with handling data from existing EISCAT stations, and based on the feedback the EGI-Engage CC will bring through the setup and evaluation of EISCAT_3D portal.
 A current snapshot of the EISCAT_3D data structure is in Appendix 2.
 Between now and 2020 the CC can setup data portals that work with

 Existing data from the present EISCAT radar systems.
 The archive contains approximately 70 TB data which are handled using storage and catalogue solutions developed by EISCAT.